 Independent Attorney Rating Services

 There are several trustworthy and independent attorney rating services that can help guide you.
-Select an attorney with a sterling rating and education and experience in the injury specialty you need help.
-Trustworthy lawyer rating services including: Primerus.com, Martindale.com, and Avvo.com.
+Select an attorney with a sterling rating and education and experience in the injury specialty you need help with.
+Trustworthy lawyer rating services including Primerus.com, Martindale.com, and Avvo.com.
 Even attorneys consult these resources to learn about each other.